SkillerRaptor/hyper_engine/README.md

 cmake --build .
 ```

-5. Run the engine to check if everything was build successfully.
+5. Run the engine in the Binary/ folder to check if everything was built successfully.

 ## Screenshots